qmk/qmk_firmware/keyboards/kinesis/keymaps/xyverz/readme.md

 ## About this keymap:

-The Dvorak layout shown here stems from my early Kinesis years, using the Contour PS/2 with a Dvorak software layout.
-Because of this, the RBRC and LBRC were on opposite sides of the board in the corner keys.
-I've decided to continue using this layout with my QMK Kinesis.
+This is is pretty much a stock Advantage layout for Dvorak, with a bit of rearranging of certain keys.
 The QWERTY layout shown here is based entirely on the Kinesis Advantage layout.
 The Colemak layout is merely an adaptation of that.

 I've enabled persistent keymaps for Qwerty, Dvorak and Colemak layers, similar to the default Planck layouts.